Last updated on April 22, 2025

 How To Stop Foils From Curling

-The best way is to regulate the humidity of the place where they’re stored, but the overall humidity of your environment is a massive factor in how the cards warp.
+The best way is to regulate the humidity of the place where theyโre stored, but the overall humidity of your environment is a massive factor in how the cards warp.

 Where to Store Them

 Store them on a flat surface.
-If you leave them raised or stacked improperly, cards can start warping to the shape where they’re standing.
+If you leave them raised or stacked improperly, cards can start warping to the shape where theyโre standing.

 Choose the Right Containers

 Use proper containers: Solid deck boxes are good at maintaining the cards in their regular state, while plastic boxes can expand based on the moisture of the cards.
+One premium example is the Quiver case which is leather and water resistant with zippered closure and on the finer side of care for your collection.

 Avoiding Moisture

 Keep them away from moisture.
-As we’ve discussed, if you wet your cards, their shape changes.
+As weโve discussed, if you wet your cards, their shape changes.

 Handling with Care